Site icon Vero News

 Dawson’s earliest memories of playing his favorite sport come to life at Gifford Park, located at the Victor Hart Sr. Community Enhancement Complex.

-VBHS basketball point guard James Dawson makes a shot during a match between a rival team.
+VBHS basketball point guard James Dawson, then a junior, makes a shot during a match against the Palm Bay Magnet High School Pirates.
 PHOTO PROVIDED BY JAMES DAWSON

 The coach said he wanted to be like athletes older than him who also attended Vero Beach High School.
 That includes former New York Jets wide receiver Dale Dawkins, along with School District Assistant Superintendent Eric Seymour.
 Seymour played football and basketball, and earned a double sports scholarship in 1979 to Delaware State University.